-When is a source detected ?

-What parameters can be derived ?
+- When is a source detected ? - What parameters can be derived ?

-Low Signal to Noise: a Nice Case

-Observers advantage: you don't have to worry about calibration ...

-Theorist advantage: the data is always compatible with your favorite theory...

-Low Signal to Noise: a necessary challenge
+Low Signal to Noise

-mm interferometry is (almost) always sensitivity limited

-but with proper analysis, you can still invalidate (falsify) some theory so let us see with some care.
+A nice case

+- > Observers advantage - You don't have to worry about bandpass & flux calibration... - > Theorists advantage - The data is always compatible with your favorite model - A necessary challenge - > Mm interferometry is (almost) always sensitivity limited - > But with proper analysis, you may still invalidate (falsify) some model/theory - So let us see...

-Low S/N: Continuum source
+Low S/N -- Continuum

-- Rule 1: do not resolve the source

-- Rule 2: get the best absolute position before

-- Rule 3: Use UV_FIT to determine the signal to noise ratio.

-- ullet if position accuracy better than 1/10 th of beam
+- Rule 1: do not resolve the source - Rule 2: get the best absolute position before - Rule 3: Use UV_FIT to determine the S/N ratio - Rule 4: the 3-4-5 rule about position accuracy - < 1/10th of beam

-- a 3 σ signal is sufficient to claim a detection.
+About the beam

-- Fix the position.
+- Fix the position

-- Use an appropriate source size.
+- Use an appropriate source size

-- if position accuracy is about the beam

-- a 4 σ signal will be needed.
+- $>3 \sigma$ signal for detection $>4 \sigma$ signal for detection

-- Do not fix the position.
+- Do not fix the position

-- Use an appropriate source size.
+- Use an appropriate source size

-- if position is unknown
+Unknown

-- a 5 σ signal will be needed.
+- 5 σ signal for detection

-- make an image to locate it.
+- make an image to locate

+- Use as starting point

-- $-\operatorname{Do}$ not fix the position.
+- Do not fix the position

-- Use an appropriate source size.
+- Use an appropriate source size

-Continuum source parameters

-• Rule of thumb

-All fluxes are biased by 1 to 2 σ

-- \bullet If position is free, flux is biased by 1 σ - \bullet at least 4σ to get a position to 25 % of beam size - With $< 6\sigma$, cannot measure any source size ! - divide data in two, shortest baselines on one side, longest on another.
-Each subset get a 4.2σ error on mean flux. - Error on the difference is then just 3σ , i.e. any difference must be larger than 33 % to be significant - Mean baseline length ratio for the subsets is 3. - No smooth source structure can give a visibility difference larger than 30 % on such a baseline range ratio. - If size is free, σ on flux increases quite significantly.
+- Sources of unknown positions have fluxes biased by 1 to 2 σ - Free position 1 σ bias - Position accuracy = beam/(S/N ratio) - With < 6 σ , cannot measure any source size - > divide data in two, shortest baselines on one side, longest on another.
+Each subset get a 4.2 σ error on mean flux. - > Error on the difference is then just 3 σ , i.e. any difference must be larger than 33 % to be significant - Mean baseline length ratio for the subsets is at best 3. - No smooth source structure can give a visibility difference larger than 30 % on such a baseline range ratio. - If size is free, error on flux increases quite significantly